 - What exactly is expected of everyone

 - Work together to improve intelligence/data on customers.

 Before marketing automation, sales enablement, and sales intelligence tools, it was really difficult to have an informed discussion about what was or what wasn’t working between sales and marketing.

 However, in the last five years or so, sales enablement solutions like Highspot have reached a point of closed-loop analysis that enables go-to-market teams to systematically improve.
 Sales can easily tell marketing what works (and what doesn’t) because it has the data to back up its claims.
 Marketing can in turn just as easily tell what sales uses most and optimize existing content based on actual usage figures and customer uptake stats.

 Don’t be fooled, though.

 Not all sales enablement solutions are created equal.
-It takes what we call “modern” sales enablement solutions to create the necessary closed loop processes that drive greater sales effectiveness and provide marketing (and everyone else involved) the analytical insight required to optimize for future success.
+It takes what we call “modern” sales enablement solutions to create the necessary closed-loop processes that drive greater sales effectiveness and provide marketing (and everyone else involved) with the analytical insight required to optimize for future success.

 Want to learn what to look for in a sales enablement solution to drive greater sales and marketing alignment?
 Read our Definitive Guide to Sales Enablement.
 The B2B Sales Force Digital Reboot, Forrester, Oct 19, 2015